OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/install-tf-rhosp-ziu.rst

        contrail-parameters.yaml -e
        docker_registry.yaml

-8. Prepare the overcloud nodes that include TF containers for the update.
+8. Prepare the overcloud nodes that include OpenSDN containers for the update.

     -  Pull the images in the repository onto the overcloud nodes.